anchore/grype/README.md

 grype <image> --scope all-layers
 ```

-To run grype from a Docker container, use the following command:
+To run grype from a Docker container so it can scan a running container, use the following command:

 ```yml
 docker run --rm \